 How many people have been conned by the scam?

 Over the last three years there have been over 850 reports of these type of scams with victims losing an estimated total of £631,000.

-But police say the actual number of victims could be much higher as drivers are often unaware their policy is invalid.
+Police say the actual number of victims could be much higher as drivers are often unaware their policy is invalid.

 How do I check my car insurance is valid?

 You can check if your vehicle has valid insurance on the Motor Insurers’ Bureau (MIB).
 Their database is a central record of all insured vehicles in the UK and is used by both the police and the DVLA.